RileyPoirier23/TattooAPP/README.md

 create policy "Update request" on public.client_booking_requests for update using (auth.uid() = client_id or auth.uid() = artist_id);

 drop policy if exists "Conversation visibility" on public.conversations;
+drop policy if exists "Conversation create" on public.conversations;
+drop policy if exists "Users can view their conversations" on public.conversations;
+drop policy if exists "Users can insert conversations" on public.conversations;

 create policy "Conversation visibility" on public.conversations for select using (auth.uid() = participant_one_id or auth.uid() = participant_two_id);
 create policy "Conversation create" on public.conversations for insert with check (auth.uid() = participant_one_id or auth.uid() = participant_two_id);

 drop policy if exists "Message visibility" on public.messages;
+drop policy if exists "Message create" on public.messages;
+drop policy if exists "Users can view messages in their convos" on public.messages;
+drop policy if exists "Users can insert messages" on public.messages;

 create policy "Message visibility" on public.messages for select using (exists (select 1 from public.conversations where conversations.id = messages.conversation_id and (conversations.participant_one_id = auth.uid() or conversations.participant_two_id = auth.uid())));
 create policy "Message create" on public.messages for insert with check (auth.uid() = sender_id);

 drop policy if exists "Notif visibility" on public.notifications;
+drop policy if exists "Notif create" on public.notifications;
+drop policy if exists "Notif update" on public.notifications;
+drop policy if exists "Users can view own notifications" on public.notifications;
+drop policy if exists "System/Users can insert notifications" on public.notifications;
+drop policy if exists "Users can update own notifications" on public.notifications;

 create policy "Notif visibility" on public.notifications for select using (auth.uid() = user_id);
 create policy "Notif create" on public.notifications for insert with check (true);
 create policy "Notif update" on public.notifications for update using (auth.uid() = user_id);

 drop policy if exists "Availability public" on public.artist_availability;
+drop policy if exists "Artist manage avail" on public.artist_availability;
+drop policy if exists "Artists manage availability" on public.artist_availability;

 create policy "Availability public" on public.artist_availability for select using (true);
 create policy "Artist manage avail" on public.artist_availability for all using (auth.uid() = artist_id);

 drop policy if exists "Verification visibility" on public.verification_requests;
+drop policy if exists "Verification create" on public.verification_requests;
+drop policy if exists "Verification requests viewable by owner" on public.verification_requests;
+drop policy if exists "Create verification" on public.verification_requests;

 create policy "Verification visibility" on public.verification_requests for select using (auth.uid() = profile_id or exists (select 1 from public.shops where shops.id = verification_requests.shop_id and shops.owner_id = auth.uid()));
 create policy "Verification create" on public.verification_requests for insert with check (true);